Three Little Chickpeas

 Creamy curried black bean in a pan with chopped cilantro.

-For more flavor-packed curry dishes try butter bean curry, vegan potato curry, red lentil dahl, vegan yellow chickpea curry, or butternut squash and chickpea curry.
+For more flavor-packed curry dishes, try easy butter bean curry, vegan potato curry, red lentil dahl, vegan yellow chickpea curry, or squash chickpea curry.

 Jump to: